How to Start Freelance Technical Blogging

 As I got into startups and developing software, I sort of kept writing as a hobby but didn’t take it too seriously.
 Then a few years ago, I started to get offered paid writing gigs from companies to contribute to their blogs.
 When I had time, I would write about things that I was doing at work.
 It was fun, especially when PHP[Architect] Magazine published my first piece in print in 2017.

-This summer, I found myself with a little extra time on my hands, so I decided to reach back out to some of the publications I had worked with in the past and start finding more opportunities to write for pay.
+In the spring of 2020, I found myself with a little extra time on my hands, so I decided to reach back out to some of the publications I had worked with in the past and start finding more opportunities to write for pay.
 Within a couple of weeks of emailing people in my network, I had six clients lined up.

 How Much Does it Pay?